GAMS-dev/gamspy/docs/user/set.rst

 last label in the initialization list for the set ``t2``.
 This means that the set ``t2`` is not ordered and any attempt to use ``t2`` in a context implying order will cause error messages.
-Observe that the set ``t3`` is ordered, as all the members of ``t3`` have appeared in the GAMS program before, and in the same order that they are listed in the definition of ``t3``. ::
+Observe that the set ``t3`` is ordered, as all the members of ``t3`` have appeared in the GAMSPy program before, and in the same order that they are listed in the definition of ``t3``. ::

     In [1]: m.getUELs()